Organic Cotton Certifications - Which Is Best?

 global-organic-textile-standard-gots-vector-logo-min

 GOTS is considered the leading global standard for organic cotton.
-With this certification, you can be sure that traceability goes from start-to-finish.
+With this certification, you can be sure that traceability goes from start to finish.
 Before anything else, proof of a non-GMO seed needs to be documented.
 The cotton is then monitored all the way to the end product, such as a t-shirt.
-This thoroughness from start-to-finish is more complete than other organic certifications, and one of the reasons why GOTS is at the top.
-For example, OEKO-TEX and BCI allow the use of GMO seeds.
+This thoroughness from start to finish is more complete than other organic certifications, and one of the reasons why GOTS is at the top.
+For example, BCI allows the use of GMO seeds.

 The best part about the GOTS certification?
 Not only are there strict restrictions on organic farming but also on environmental and human safety levels.
 Environmental regulations must be adhered to, such as wastewater treatment and even the mandatory use of post-consumer recycled paper for clothing tags.
 And when it comes to human safety, there are strict requirements - this is vital as organic cotton can otherwise be linked to forced labour.

-• GOTS label ‘made with organic’ requires least 70% organic fibres
+• GOTS label ‘made with organic’ requires at least 70% organic fibres

 • GOTS label ‘organic’ requires at least 95% organic fibres